medalotte/sync-FIFO/README.md

 # sync-FIFO
-A synchronous FIFO which consist of Dual Port RAM for FPGA implementation by using SystemVerilog
+Synchronous FIFO which consist of Dual Port RAM for FPGA implementation by using SystemVerilog

 ## Feature
 - Interface are designed by VALID-READY handshake